jice-lavocat/jice_lavocat_blog_hugo/content/post/2019/game_publishing_for_dummies.md

 There are also a lot of resources that help developer to find "indie-friendly publishers": [directories](https://www.pocketgamer.biz/directory/), [lists](https://appmasters.com/mobile-game-publishers-list/), [leaderboards](https://www.metacritic.com/feature/game-publisher-rankings-for-2018-releases), and lots of [blog](https://ninichimusic.com/blog/16-indie-friendly-indie-game-publishers) [posts](https://instabug.com/blog/mobile-game-publishers/) ...

 What's important to keep in mind is that, very often, a publisher will be specialized in some given genre and platform.
 Conversely, some genres are more prone to publishing than others (this might be the subject of another blog post).
-For example, hyper casual games are [full of publishers](https://appgrowthsummit.com/these-5-publishers-are-dominating-the-hyper-casual-games-market/) ([Voodoo](https://www.voodoo.io/), [Ketchapp](http://www.ketchappgames.com/), [Kwalee](https://www.kwalee.com/), [Lion Studios](https://lionstudios.cc/), ...).
-Game studios are pretty small (2 people seem to be the norm) and games are developed in a few days.
+For example, hyper casual games are [full of publishers](https://appgrowthsummit.com/these-5-publishers-are-dominating-the-hyper-casual-games-market/) ([Voodoo](https://www.voodoo.io/), [Ketchapp](http://www.ketchappgames.com/), [Kwalee](https://www.kwalee.com/), [Lion Studios](https://lionstudios.cc/), ...): game studios are pretty small (2 people seem to be the norm) and games are developed in a few days.
 They are sent to the publishers who look at retention metrics to decide if they partner with the studio or not.

 Hyper casual games are a speedy business.
 The faster you can create a game, the more you can iterate with publishers.
 The more games apply to publishers, the more picky they become.
 As CPI can go as low as $0.2 (sometimes even lower), the game needs some monetization via ads and good retention to prove profitable.
 Few games are selected, but when they are, publishers invest a lot in paid acquisition.
 They can test and iterate really fast, and kill a game after a couple of days if it finally doesn't meet expectations.

+## Next posts in the series

+My current goal is to setup a project to publish B2B SaaS applications.
+I'll probably have to look for one or two teammates, decide which apps I should approach and finally decide what the publishing tasks will be.

+I will try to share all my progress by blogging.
+The first important step for me, is to look for some team mates before getting a first partnership.
+So, if you liked this article and if you evolve in the **SaaS world** or in the **Publishing world**, please **help me to spread it**.
+One of your connection might be interested.

+So, let's jump into the writing of the following posts:

+* What a Saas Publishing company would look like?
+* Which SaaS apps should be published and which ones shouldn't?
+* What does a SaaS publisher do?
+* The first SaaS Publisher is live, check it out